skhiggins/Stata_guide/README.md

 * Never use `cd` to manually change the directory.
 Unfortunately Stata does not have a package to work with relative filepaths (like `here` in R or `pyprojroot` in Python).
 Instead, the `00_run.do` script (described below) should define a global macro for the project's root directory and (optionally) global macros for its immediate subdirectories.
 Then, since scripts should always be run through the `00_run.do` script, all other do files should not define full absolute paths but instead should specify absolute paths using the global macro for the root directory that was defined in `00_run.do`.
 	* This ensures that when others run the project code, they only need to change the file path in one place.
 	* Within project teams, you can include a chunk of code in `00_run.do` that automatically determines which team member's computer or which server is running the code using `if` conditions with ``"`c(username)'"``.
 This is described in more detail below in the example `00_run.do` script below.
-	* However, for the replication package a user outside the team would still need to manually enter the file path of the project's root directory.
-This should require editing only one line of code in `00_run.do` and not editing any code in any other do files.
+	* However, for the replication package a user outside the team would still need to manually edit the file path of the project's root directory.
+This should require editing only __one line of code__ in `00_run.do` and not editing any code in any other do files.

 ## Folder structure